thermalogic/SEES/README.md

 We will cover:

 * [Python](https://www.python.org/)
-* a set of data structure and algorithmic
+* apply abstraction and decomposition to solve the complex problems
-* the programming paradigms and good practices
+* a useful set of algorithmic and data structure
 * build C/C++ applications with [GCC and Make](https://gcc.gnu.org/)
 * version control with [Git](https://git-scm.com/)
 * introduction to [Linux](https://www.ubuntu.com/)